 As a senior solo female, you will be far less disturbed by unwanted male attention.
 You will get the sympathy of local women too, which comes handy at times.

 Older travellers are more financially stable too, thus they have a high impact on the tourism industry.
 Those, who have difficulties funding their travel, however, can enjoy a variety of discounts and privileges.

 “Even if your college days are a distant memory, it’s possible to travel on a student discount over spring break this year,” says www.chron.com.
-“Student travel agencies are beginning to actively court non students and older travelers, extending their low prices to the not-so-youthful set.
-Though it has quietly offered discounts to non students for years, STA Travel began actively promoting “flights for everyone” on its home page late last year, highlighting sales and negotiated discounts available to travelers of any age, like round-trip flights from Los Angeles to Sydney from $798 or New York to London from $476.”
+“Student travel agencies are beginning to actively court non-students and older travellers, extending their low prices to the not-so-youthful set.
+Though it has quietly offered discounts to non-students for years, STA Travel began actively promoting “flights for everyone” on its home page late last year, highlighting sales and negotiated discounts available to travellers of any age, like round-trip flights from Los Angeles to Sydney from $798 or New York to London from $476.”